 Gay Nicaragua?
-Again, like most countries we have visited in Central America, we knew very little about gay Nicaragua.
+Like most countries we have visited in Central America, we knew very little about gay Nicaragua.

 During March we took a 9 day organised tour through Central America.
 It was incredible, made our lives a lot easier and during the tour we were taken to some beautiful places including Laguna Beach Club which sat by the side of a volcanic crater lake.